stockd-app/Stockd/README.md

 ## Health Checks

 Each service in `docker-compose.yml` has health check configurations that Docker monitors automatically.
+Used kuma for status monitoring of each service.
+Will configure email alerts when deployed to AWS.

 ### 1. **Health Check Endpoints**